bombsquad-community/plugin-manager/README.md

-- Plugin manager will also show and execute the settings icon if your `ba.Plugin` export class has a method named `on_plugin_manager_prompt`; check out the [colorscheme](https://github.com/bombsquad-community/plugin-manager/blob/f24f0ca5ded427f6041795021f1af2e6a08b6ce9/plugins/utilities/colorscheme.py#L419-L420) plugin as an example and it's behaviour when the settings icon is tapped via the plugin manager in-game.
+- Plugin manager will also show and execute the settings icon if your `ba.Plugin` export class has a method named `on_plugin_manager_prompt`; check out the [colorscheme](https://github.com/bombsquad-community/plugin-manager/blob/f24f0ca5ded427f6041795021f1af2e6a08b6ce9/plugins/utilities/colorscheme.py#L419-L420) plugin as an example and its behaviour when the settings icon is tapped via the plugin manager in-game.

 #### Example: